phucdhh/MacaulayAI/Readme.md

 The interface contains two more tabs: a chat tab which allows for simple interaction with users and messaging from the system; and a browse tab, mostly used for documentation (though it can in principle display any URL).

+## AI Assistant

+Macaulay2Web includes an integrated AI Assistant accessible from the chat tab.
+The assistant can:

+- Answer questions about Macaulay2 usage and algebraic concepts using contextual chat.
+- Stream long answers progressively so you can follow reasoning as it is produced.
+- Render mathematical formulas using KaTeX inside chat bubbles for readable math output.
+- Keep long responses inside a scrollable answer bubble so the main chat layout remains stable.

+The assistant is designed to complement interactive Macaulay2 sessions (for example, suggesting commands or explaining output) but it does not replace executing Macaulay2 code — use the editor/evaluate workflow for live computations.
+See the `ai-assistant/` folder for client-side UI code and integration logic.

 ## Usage